neha-jain-11/sample-angular/README.md

 For back end, i have created the products.json and usin json server npm to run the services for crud operation.

+Steps to run the server:

+1. npm install -g json-server
+2. create a json file (or this project refer, products.json which is present at root)
+3. open the terminal and go to the directory where the json file is present
+4. in terminal, write the following command - json-server -p 5555 products.json

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.